tylerlaberge/Jasper/README.md

 ![alt text](https://github.com/tylerlaberge/Jasper/blob/master/img/ContextDiagram.jpg)

-The order in which steps are called, and thus the order in which the context is passed around, is described further in a later section.
+The order in which steps are called, and thus the order in which the context is passed around, is described further in the [Test Runner](https://github.com/tylerlaberge/Jasper#how-your-features-a-ran-asynchronously) section.

 ### Passing arguments to your steps

-Add additional arguments after 'context' to your step function.
+To pass arguments to you steps, simply add additional arguments after 'context' to your step function.

 ```python
 from jasper import step